 The Hidden Art of Restoration in the Vatican Museums

-November 14 • 6:00p • FIA Theater
+November 27, 2018 • 6:00p • FIA Theater • Free Admission

-The Sheppy Dog Fund Lecture has been established to address the topics of art, religion and history prior to the 19th century, and is funded by the Sheppy Dog Fund, Dr. Alan Klein, Advisor.
+The Sheppy Dog Fund Lecture has been established to address the topics of art, religion and history prior to the 19th century, and is funded by The Sheppy Dog Fund, Dr. Alan Klein, Advisor.